UniMath/agda-unimath/src/foundation/cones-over-cospan-diagrams.lagda.md

 pr2 (pr2 (swap-cone f g c)) = inv-htpy (coherence-square-cone f g c)
 ```

-### Parallel cones over cospan diagrams
+### Parallel cones over parallel cospan diagrams

-Two cones are considered
+Two cones with the same domain over parallel cospans are considered
-{{#concept "parallel" Disambiguation="cones over cospan diagrams"}} here if they
+{{#concept "parallel" Disambiguation="cones over cospan diagrams"}} if they are
-have the same domain and their cospans are homotopic keeping the cospanning type
-fixed.
+part of a fully coherent diagram.
+I.e., there is a fully coherent cube where all
+the vertical maps are identities, the top face is given by one cone, and the
+bottom face is given by the other.

 ```agda
 module _